 "The ARC Marine team is the key to driving our success forward, and why we are all here today."

 Currently, as only a small unit, we are able to focus our concentration on the things that matter and ensure our products reflect our feelings about what is done about the state of our oceans.
 We don't just talk about it, we are actively engaging in making as big a difference to the future of our planet - even having to take matters to parliament if we feel something is drastically wrong with the way things are currently handled.

 If we are really going to make a change, it's absolutely crucial that our team is composed of strong, like-minded, driven people.

 Director & Founder

-Tom studied Business and Marketing at Bristol UWE, and then worked freelance as a film researcher in London.
-After extensive research into artificial reefs, Tom met up with James from an online news article and they created ARC Marine with the long-term vision of developing solutions to manage and prevent the destruction of natural rocky reef habitats.
+Tom studied Business and Marketing at Bristol UWE and then worked freelance as a film researcher in London.
+After extensive research into artificial reefs, Tom met up with James Doddrell from an online news article and they created ARC Marine with the long-term vision of developing sustainable solutions to manage and prevent the destruction of natural rocky reef habitats.

 Director & Founder

 In 2011, James ran a company with charitable status called ‘Wreck the World’.
-James rallied support for the project along with raising £3.5m in funding to purchase the air craft carrier “HMS Ark Royal” as she came up for decommission and tender.
-From this experience James wanted to find an alternative, commercial solution to building marine habitats.
-James was the technical lead on the reef cubes invention and wants to change the way humans interact and develop within the marine environment.
+James rallied support for the project along with raising £6.5m in funding to purchase the air craft carrier “HMS Ark Royal” as she came up for decommission and tender.
+From this experience James wanted to find an alternative commercial solution to building marine habitats.
+James was the technical lead on the Reef Cubes invention and wants to change the way humans interact and develop within the marine environment.